sabahhussen555/stepper-motor-project/README.md

 - **Positioning:** stepper motors move in precise repeatable steps.
 - **Speed Control:** precise increment of movements allowed for speed rotational control.
 - **Speed Torque:**
    - stepper motor has maximum torque at low speeds so it is used for applications that require low speed with high precision.
    - stepper motor has less torque at high speeds so some steppers optimized for high speed performance they need to be paired with driver to achieve this performance.
 - **No Feedback:** steppers don't have integral feedback for position, great precision can be achieved running open loop.

-### Working principle Stepper Motor
+### Working principle of Stepper Motor
-The stepper motor rotor is a permanent magnet, when the current flows through the stator winding, the stator winding to produce a vector magnetic field.
-The magnetic field drives the rotor to rotate by an angle so that the pair of magnetic fields of the rotor and the magnetic field direction of the stator are consistent.
-When the stator's vector magnetic field is rotated by an angle, the rotor also rotates with the magnetic field at an angle.
+**The stepper motor consists of rotor and stator:** rotor is a permanent magnet, when the current flows through the stator, the stator winding to produce a vector magnetic field.
+   - The magnetic field makes the rotor to rotate by an angle so that the pair of magnetic fields of the rotor and the magnetic field direction of the stator are consistent.
+   -  When the stator is rotated by an angle, the rotor also rotates with the magnetic field at an angle.
 Each time an electrical pulse is input, the motor rotates one degree      further.
-The angular displacement it outputs is proportional to the number of pulses input and the speed is proportional to the pulse frequency.
-Change the order of winding power, the motor will reverse.
-Therefore, it can control the rotation of the stepping motor by controlling the number of pulses, the frequency and the electrical sequence of each phase winding of the motor.
+   -  The angular displacement it outputs is proportional to the number of pulses input and the speed is proportional to the pulse frequency.
+   -  controlling the speed of stepper motor depends on number of windings that is ON.
+   -  Change the order of winding power, the motor will reverse its direction.

 ### Stepping Modes of a Stepper Motor
 A typical stepping action causes the motor to step through a sequence of equilibrium positions in response to current pulses given to it.
 It is possible to vary the stepping action in different ways simply by changing the sequence through which stator windings are energized.
 The following are the most common operating or driving modes of stepper motors.